o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-dropdown.md

 ---
+linkTitle: UI Dropdown
 description: ' Use the Dropdown component to make an element behave like a drop-down menu in the Open 3D Engine UI Editor. '
-title: Dropdown
+title: UI Dropdown component
+weight: 360
 ---

 You can use the **Dropdown** component to make an element behave like a drop-down menu.
 Use this component with child elements that contain content.
 The child elements provide the contents of the drop-down menu.